Yohoho! User Interface

 The Ahoy! tab displays alerts and other new items that demand attention, along with information the pirate has requested such as /who is online.
 The Ahoy! tab will only appear when there if there's a pending alert and a number will hover over the tab showing you how many alerts are ready to be viewed.

-Most Ahoy! items can be swiftly dealt with, but the results of queries such as /who, /cwho, /fwho, /vwho stick around for a while unless cleared by selecting the "Dismiss" button.
+Most Ahoy! items can be swiftly dealt with, but the results of queries such as /who, /cwho, /fwho, /vwho stick around for a while unless dismissed with the wee X in the top right corner.

 The Pirate Info Page

 A pirate's info page is a good spot to visit to check up on yer own progress.
-To view, select your own Pirate's name at the bottom of the screen.
+To view, go to the Ye panel and click on your own Pirate's name.
 You can also view other Pirates' info using their radial menu or by typing /who <pirate> in the chat.
 The Pirate Page contains a complete breakdown of a Pirate's achievements in Puzzling and Activities.
 For more information on Puzzle Standing and Experience please consult the page on Puzzle Scoring.

 A pirate's info page includes: